Roy Ironside

-Roy Ironside (born 28 May 1935) is a former professional footballer who played in The Football League for Rotherham United and Barnsley.
+Roy Ironside (28 May 1935 – 8 June 2024) was an English professional footballer who played in The Football League for Rotherham United and Barnsley.

 Ironside was a member of Rotherham's 1961 Football League Cup final team.
 His son is Ian Ironside, a retired professional footballer who was also a goalkeeper.
 Furthermore, his grandson is Joe Ironside who is currently a striker for Doncaster Rovers.

+Ironside died on 8 June 2024, at the age of 89.